CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-1.md

 >
 > * Make sure that you have the latest helm version installed before progressing.
 Learn why below the snippet!
 > * In the environment where you'll be executing the Azure CLI command, make sure that your kubectl context is set to the correct kubernetes cluster.
 The az connectedk8s connect command will be using the current kubeconfig context.
 It will create a Helm Deployment for you, deploying the required components to enable Azure Arc enabled Kubernetes on your cluster.
+> * Be aware that Azure Arc for Kubernetes is supported in numerous regions.
+However, if you plan to follow the additional posts in this series, then you may need to give some thought about where you deploy your Azure Arc enabled Kubernetes resource.
+For example, in [part 2](/blog/azure-arc-for-apps-part-2), we discuss that (at time of writing) the App Service Kubernetes environment [is only available in West Europe and East US](https://docs.microsoft.com/en-gb/azure/app-service/overview-arc-integration#public-preview-limitations).

 ```bash
 arcClusterName="rb-arc-aks"